-5.6 TRANSITIONING FROM TRMM- TO GPM-BASED PRODUCTS
+5.6 TRANSITIONING FROM TMPA TO IMERG PRODUCTS

 During the start-up testing described in Section 4, we provided routinely computed IMERG products to successively more users as soon as practical in order to 1) gain critical feedback from key user groups as early as possible, and 2) give users the maximum time possible to make the transition to the new processing paradigm.
 This occurred in late 2014, clearly using a short (6-9 month) GPM record as the calibrator to generate Version 03 "Day-1" products.
-Even as Version 03, 04, and 05 processing for IMERG products are carried out, the TMPA products are continuing to be produced to support users who require the long record that the TMPA and TMPA-RT provide.
-The first retrospective processing for IMERG through the TRMM era (i.e., starting in 1998), is expected to start in Q4 2017, using GPM Version 05 code to create the final TRMM Version 8 data sets.
+Even as Version

+03, 04, and 05 processing for IMERG products are carried out, the TMPA products are continuing to be produced to support users who require the long record that the TMPA and TMPA-RT provide.
+The first retrospective processing for IMERG through the TRMM era (i.e., starting in 1998), is expected to occur in Spring 2018, using GPM Version 05 code to create the final TRMM Version 8 data sets.
 The TMPA products will continue to be produced for a few additional months to allow a graceful transition.
-This foresees a shutdown of TMPA processing in Q2 2018.
+This foresees a shutdown of TMPA processing in mid-2018.
 Note that TMPA-RT has long used climatological TRMM-based RT calibrations, so the only actual effect of the end of TRMM is the loss of the TMI precipitation estimates in April 2015 in the combined microwave field.
 The impact on the final TMPA was more serious, since it routinely used the TCI product as a calibrator.
 When the PR no longer produced useful estimates, in October 2014, we implemented a climatological calibration and accepted the lower quality result in order to maintain continuity.
 Should too many legacy sensors cease providing data, the TMPA legacy products could degrade to the point that we might choose to end production less gracefully.
+See https://pmm.nasa.gov/sites/default/files/document_files/TMPA-to-IMERG_transition_180205.pdf.